ashenBlade/EnumClass/README.md

 ## Contributing

-If you have idea on how to improve project or found bug, create an issue on [GitHub](https://github.com/ashenBlade/EnumClass/issues)
+If you have an idea on how to improve the project or have found a bug, create an issue on [GitHub](https://github.com/ashenBlade/EnumClass/issues)

 ## Give a star